Quinton de Kock

-Quinton de Kock's fearless striking and handy glovework have earned him comparisons to greats of the game like Adam Gilchrist and Mark Boucher, early in his career.
-By 21, de Kock shared the record for the most successive ODI centuries - three - before it was bettered by Kumar Sangakkara.
-A year later, he had established himself in all three formats.
+Quinton de Kock's fearless striking and handy glovework earned him comparisons to greats of the game like Adam Gilchrist and Mark Boucher early in his career.
+By 21, he shared the record for the most successive ODI centuries - three - before it was bettered by Kumar Sangakkara.
+A year later, he had established himself in all three formats for South Africa.

 De Kock grew up as a baseball player and even considered a move to the United States, but his father convinced him to pursue cricket instead.
-He attended King Edward VII High School, the alma mater of Graeme Smith and Neil McKenzie, and was picked for the South African Under-19 side, which he captained briefly.
-The leadership mantle was taken away ahead of the 2012 World Cup in Australia in order for him to concentrate on his batting.
-It paid off as topped South Africa's batting charts with 284 runs from six matches at 47.33 and a best of 126.
+He attended King Edward VII High School, the alma mater of Graeme Smith and Neil McKenzie, and was picked for the South African U-19 side, which he captained briefly.
+He also topped the batting charts for South Africa in the 2012 junior World Cup in Australia.

-De Kock was contracted to the Lions in 2012-13 and caught the national selectors' eyes when he starred in a match-winning partnership with Neil McKenzie in the Champions League T20 against Mumbai Indians.
-He also finished fourth on the first-class rankings, despite playing only six of the 10 matches that summer.
+Later that year he caught the national selectors' eyes when he starred in a match-winning partnership with McKenzie in the Champions League T20 against Mumbai Indians.
+He also finished fourth in the first-class rankings in the 2012-13 season.

 Batting & Fielding

 Explore Statsguru Analysis

 List A Matches